hybridsjs/hybrids/docs/core/tree-traversing.md

 ### Observing Changes

 `children()` updates list of children mutating array.
 However updates uses set operation, which can be observed.
-To listen to children updates, use pattern presented in [Component Structure](../component-structure.md#observing-changes) section.
+To listen to children updates, use pattern presented in corresponding [Component Structure](../component-structure.md) section.